zencart/documentation/content/user/customizing/add_pages.md

 - Prior to populating the folder, create an `index.html` and `.htaccess` file that limits access in the folder.
 You can copy these files from the `/download` folder and customize as needed.
 Note: If you are using Ngnix or another webserver other than Apache, you will have to make the approriate security changes for that system.

+If what you want to do is associate PDFs with specific products, look at the [PDF Attachment in Product Description](https://www.zen-cart.com/downloads.php?do=file&id=1642) plugin.